danielnilsson9/bbs-fw/README.md

 # BBSHD Open Source Firmware

 This firmware is intended to replace the original Bafang firmware on the BBSHD motor controller.
-Almost all functionallity of original firmware has been implemented and more special features
-has been added.
+Almost all functionality of original firmware has been implemented and more special features has been added.

 This firmware is compatible with all displays that works with the original firmware.
-A custom configuration tool is provided since BafangConfigTool is not compatible
-due to a different set of supported parameters.
+A custom configuration tool is provided since BafangConfigTool is not compatible due to a different set of supported parameters.

 **Download**
 https://github.com/danielnilsson9/bbshd-fw/releases